-Keyboard Kids Classes provides a piano education in a fast-paced class setting for children ages 4 to 7.
-Piano class provides a format of theory games, fun sheets, and engaging music in groups of 3 to 6 students.
-The musical curriculum is specifically written for piano groups ages 4-7.
+Blast Off to Piano provides a piano education in a fast-paced class setting for children ages 4 1/2 to 6.
+Piano class provides a format of theory games, fun sheets, and engaging music in groups of 4 students.
+The musical curriculum is specifically written for piano groups of young children.

 It is fun to begin piano lessons with new piano friends.
-Keyboard kids focuses on piano while building a foundation in music which can later be translated to any instrument as the child matures.
-Students learn to correctly count rhythms, names of keys on the piano, as well as the fundamentals of staff note reading.
+Blast Off to Piano focuses on piano while building a foundation in music which can later be translated to any instrument as the child matures.
+Students learn to correctly identify and count rhythms as well as names of keys on the piano in a week long class.

-A class must have at least 3 children in the group.
-Enrollment is limited to 6 per class.
+A class must have at least 4 children in the group.
 Cancellation will result when less than required number of students enroll.

 If a class is missed there is no makeup lesson, but the assignment will be emailed to you.